survoai/humalect-docs/docs/06-Clusters/Overview.md

 The cluster can be spread across multiple availability zones, regions, or even cloud providers to achieve high availability, scalability, and fault tolerance.
 Kubernetes also provides features such as auto-scaling, self-healing, and rolling updates, which allow it to automatically manage the resources available in the cluster and ensure that the applications running on it are highly available and performant.

-Humalect platform creates and uses managed kubernetes clusters like AWS EKS and Azure AKS provided by respective cloud providers.
+Humalect platform creates and uses managed Kubernetes clusters like AWS EKS and Azure AKS provided by respective cloud providers.

 ## Getting started